Compile-Time Evaluation

 error C7595: 'Add': call to immediate function is not a constant expression

-Functions annotated consteval are sometimes referred to as immediate functions.
+Functions annotated as consteval are sometimes referred to as immediate functions.
 This is because, once the compiler sees code attempting to invoke a consteval function, the compiler must perform the invocation immediately.
 It cannot be invoked later, at run time.

 When working on larger projects, our build process can get quite elaborate.
 For example, our program may need to perform expensive calculations or format large amounts of supporting data.